firerish/fin_simulator/README.md

-# Ireland Financial / Retirement Simulator
+# Ireland Retirement Simulator

+*This project contains the code of the [Ireland Retirement Simulator spreadsheet](https://docs.google.com/spreadsheets/d/1aPClS0_Fi4x14zIkQORALhZeFEeWw611Z-rrXYvy5Ko/edit?usp=sharing ).
+The goal of the project is to enable collaboration and evolve the simulator.
+Any time a pull request is accepted and merged, the spreadsheet will be updated.*

 ## User Guide